THE

 Is the Human Brain Different from a Computer?
 149

 The Brain’s Circuits Are Very Slow.
 But It’s Massively Parallel.
-The Brain

 Combines Analog and Digital Phenomena.
 The Brain Rewires Itself.Most